DevMountain/angular-friends/README.md

 ##DAY 2

-###Step 4: Convert the jQuery get call to an Angular call
-* Using jQuery to load the data is bad practice, let's use Angular's http service to accomplish that

-###Step 5: Add a search filter on the friends
+###Step 4: Add a search filter on the friends
 Let's add a filter that will take a user inputted string and only display models that contain that string.
 Note that the filter searches all attributes of the model recursively.
 * Add an attribute called searchTerm to your FriendController scope variable to store the value of a search term inputted by the user
 * Bind the searchTerm variable to the search input using ng-model
 * Add a filter to your ng-repeat attribute to filter on the search term

-###Step 6: Split the filters into 2: name and location
+###Step 5: Split the filters into 2: name and location
 Let's make our search more specific.
 Our input from Step 4 will now search only the name.
 We will also create a location search input.
 * Refactor the search you implemented in Step 4 to only search on a friend's name